 Meet Dr Dave Reed, founder of Dr. Reed’s Supplements for horses.

 Dave’s interest in horses quite likely stems from the stories of a grandfather who drove herds of horses from the Dakotas to the Alberta foothills at the turn of the century, and from lessons as a young kid on summer holidays, with Mrs. Parker, in Okanagan Mission!

 As a teen he had the opportunity to work with a bachelor uncle who farmed those foothills, on grandfather’s ranch, with teams of heavy horses.

 Dave spent most of his 30 year veterinary career working in what eventually became exclusively his equine practice on Vancouver Island, and recreationally he enjoyed the participation of Wendy and their 2 daughters in his passion.
 Together they raised and showed Arabians, opting for bloodlines which produced good-sized athletic horses which eventually led them to Russian, Polish and Dutch-bred horses.
 To have been able to produce a few horses who exuded Arabian type, while being appreciated by horsemen who recognized the signature of a good light horse in any breed, was a great pleasure.

 At that same time Dave’s clients were increasingly choosing European bloodlines – Dutch Warmbloods, Trakheners, Hanoverians, Arabians.
 These horses produced foals which grew rapidly and necessitated an alteration in the prevailing “North American” manner of feeding.
 The director of the Janow Podlaski stud in Poland chastised at a seminar in Alberta – “you are feeding too much energy to these horses, and too much alfalfa!”
 He encouraged feeding of local hay.

-However, on Vancouver Island it was a big problem to find a consistent source of quality local hay, Dave enlisted the help of a nutritionist at Ritchie-Smith Feeds to create basic, balanced mineral supplement for his own horses.
+However, on Vancouver Island it was a big problem to find a consistent source of quality local hay, Dave enlisted the help of a nutritionist at Ritchie-Smith Feeds to create a quality balanced mineral supplement for his own horses.
+Quality of ingredients was paramount; Canadian/North American sources were requested.